 Yes, I counted the time.
-This inspired me to write a post and show you exactly how you can install and the SIM card, in less than 12 minutes, as a DIY.
-No strings attached, let's get into it.
+This inspired me to write a post and show you exactly how you can install the SIM card, in less than 12 minutes, as a DIY.
+No strings attached.
+Let's get into it.

-From switching to a different carrier to fitting a SIM to a new phone could be complex, at times.
-Phones are complex, albeit.
+Switching to a different carrier to fitting a SIM to a new phone could sometimes be complex.
+Phones are complex albeit.
 However, this guide will ease your SIM installation tantrums, issues - or - whatsoever.

-So, the installation of a sim is dependent upon the type of phone you have, the model type, the manufacturer, the location, the SIM size.
+So, the installation of a sim depends upon the phone type you have, the model type, the manufacturer, the location, and the SIM size.

-For instance, other than iPhones and Galaxy S8, most other phones have their SIM card located behind their battery or next to it.
+For instance, other than iPhones and Galaxy S8, most other phones have their SIM card behind their battery or next.
 The backpack could be removed using your fingernail or anything that doesn't harm your phone.

 What about S8 or iPhones and other latest devices?
 Let's unlock this little mystery.
-You have to peep into a small hole that has a small access tray.
+You have to peep into a small hole with a small access tray.
 It is released by pushing in a tool like a paper clip or a similar SIM-eject tool.

 It's easy.
 Let's move on to the kind of SIM card you need.
-SIM cards are allocated to different devices and therefore, it comes in various sizes.
+SIM cards are allocated to different devices and come in various sizes.

 Since sizes vary, each size offers the same technical capacity or functionality.
 The best sizes offer:

 Most phones are GSM compatible.
 The SIM card is 12.3x8.8x0.67mm, i.e. quite micro or smaller size.
-However, Efani Sim kit comes in all the aforementioned sizes and is designed to fit any 4G or 5G (unlocked) devices.
-You only need to change the cards only when you are switching carriers or upgrading your devices.
-However, at which point getting a setup through EFANI would be a viable solution.
+However, the Efani Sim kit comes in all the above sizes and is designed to fit any 4G or 5G (unlocked) device.
+You only need to change the cards when switching carriers or upgrading your devices.
+However, getting a setup through EFANI would be a viable solution.